 The most apparent change in appearance with the sixth generation Corvette is at the front.
 For the first time since 1962, the Corvette no longer has pop-up headlamps.
 It has exposed headlights under glass.
 Chevrolet also restyled the exterior and made the cockpit larger and more comfortable.
 In 2006, Chevy came out with the LS7 engine, which was a 427-cubic inch small block V8 that produced a prodigious 505-horsepower in normally aspirated form and was the largest displacement small block V8 ever at the time.
 The 2006 Corvette also was the official pace car for both the Daytona 500 and the Indianapolis 500 that year.
 The C6 Corvette offers the absolute latest in terms of supercar technology and design all rolled up and wrapped into an amazingly great value proposition, especially compared to its foreign supercar competitors.
 Along the road to fame and fortune America's Sports Car has transformed itself into being America and the World's affordable (in comparison) Supercar!

-Above and the two photos just below: Celebrating the landmark 50th anniversary of the Corvette’s debut at the 24 Hours of Le Mans in 1960, Chevrolet released the 2011 Z06 Carbon Limited Edition, with just 535 examples produced.
+Above: Celebrating the landmark 50th anniversary of the Corvette’s debut at the 24 Hours of Le Mans in 1960, Chevrolet released the 2011 Z06 Carbon Limited Edition, with just 535 examples produced.
 The naturally aspirated 7.0L LS7 OHV V8 engine is rated at 505 HP and 470 lb-ft of torque.
-All photos are published with permission from Mecum Auctions.

 For every generation of the Corvette, from the C1 all the way to the current mid-engine C8, the Corvette has always offered the world an amazingly great value proposition, with plenty of style, high performance, technology, handling, and a great deal of All American Hutzpah!